andmhn/BTorrent/README.md

    cmake --build build -j
    ```

 This will create a `build` directory and compile all necessary artifacts there.
-The main executable will be located in `build/bt-ui`.
+The executables will be located in `build/bin`.

 # Release